lexie-liang/LiangJiayu.github.io/index.md

-[2023.11-2024.04] <strong>Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults</strong> <br>
+<strong>Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults</strong> <br>[2023.11-2024.04]
 <ul>
     <li>Conducted comprehensive literature review.</li>
     <li id="melodicTraining2023">Developed and implemented a Melodic Height Identification Training program and associated assessments (identification and discrimination tests), utilizing JavaScript (<a href="https://www.jspsych.org/7.3/" target="_blank">jsPsych</a>).</li>